joede/flasky/README.md

 * blockqoutes are formatted now.
 * a site tile is shown with it's one style.
 * show name of the author if `SINGLE_AUTHOR` is set to `True`
+* display summary of an article if no excerpt is available.
+Use `DISPLAY_ARTICLE_SUMMARY` to configure this.

 TODO: